hhvu0102/unix_basic/README.md

 #### cat
 - `cat` = concatenate.
 - Displays contents of file on screen.
+    - For example:

+        `cat ~/unix_basic/lecture/Diverse-test.txt`

     - This will display the entire file at once.
 So it will look overwhelming if you have a big file!
 - If you put two file names, it will display the first file, followed by the 2nd file.

 #### less
 - `less` opens the file, and lets you navigate through it.
 - Use "space" to go forward and hit the "b" key to go backwards.
-- The "g" key goes to the beginning of the file and "G" goes to the end.
+- The "g" key goes to the beginning of the file and "G" (i.e., `shift + G`) goes to the end.
 - Finally, hit "q" to quit.

 #### head
 - `head` writes the first ten lines of a file to the screen.
 - To change the number of lines printed, type `head -n <number> <file name>`.
-    - For example, `head -n 5 `
+    - For example, `head -n 5 DiverseCas9s.faa`

 #### tail
 - `tail` writes the last ten lines of a file to the screen.
 - To change the number of lines printed, type `tail -n <number> <file name>`.
-    - For example, `tail -n 5 `
+    - For example, `tail -n 5 DiverseCas9s.faa`

 #### grep
 - `grep` can search files for specific words or patterns.
 - For example:
+    `grep "locus" DiverseCas9s.faa`

 #### sort
 - `sort` provides different options to sort a file.
-- For example, `sort ` will sort the file `` alphabetically based on the first column.
+- For example, `sort DiverseCas9s-names.txt` will sort the file `DiverseCas9s-names.txt` alphabetically based on the first column.
 - If your file has multiple columns, you can use `-k` and the column number to sort by another column than the first (default).
 - For more options in `sort`, type `man sort`.